smartcontractkit/documentation/TEMPLATE.md

 ```solidity
 pragma solidity >=0.7.0 <0.9.0;
 ```
 This means that the code is written for Solidity version 0.7.0, or a newer version of the language up to, but not including version 0.9.0.
-In short, `pragma` is used to instruct the compiler as how to treat the code.
+The `pragma` selects the compiler, which defines how the code is treated.

 ...